International Mr. Leather: Contest Criteria

 The highest and lowest scores for each finalist are dropped, the remaining seven scores are added together, and the top three scores designate the second runner-up, first runner-up, and winner, International Mr. Leather.
 A tie for the title is resolved by adding to the tally the dropped scores of the two contestants; if the stalemate continues then each of the nine judges must vote for only one of the contestants in question.

-IML contest winners
+Participating countries and territories

-The following is a table of IML contest winners:
+As of 2025, twenty-eight countries spanning six continents have officially fielded at least one contestant to compete at IML.
+Additionally, 44 U.S. states have provided contestants, as have the District of Columbia (D.C.) and the U.S. territory Puerto Rico; the only U.S. states that have yet to field a contestant are Delaware, Maine, Montana, New Hampshire, South Dakota, and Wyoming.